 Short Answer: The easiest way to roast coffee beans at home is with a dedicated roaster.

-• Load up to one pounds of beans into the roasting oven tray
+• Load up to one pound of beans into the roasting oven tray

 • Select your preferred preset roasting setting, but remember, this is not a “set and forget” machine!